MedKhem/grobid-dictionaries/README.md

 GROBID-Dictionaries takes as input lexical resources digitized in PDF format.
 Each model of the aforementioned components generates a TEI P5-encoded hierarchy of the different recognized text structures at that specific cascading level.

+## Docker Use
+To shortcut the installation of the tool, the [Docker manual](https://github.com/MedKhem/grobid-dictionaries/wiki/Docker_Instructions) could be followed to use the latest image of the tool

 ## Documentation
-The documentation of the tool is detailed [here](http://grobid-dictionaries.readthedocs.io/en/latest/)
+For more expert and development uses , the documentation of the tool is detailed [here](http://grobid-dictionaries.readthedocs.io/en/latest/)